TiraLabra/2021_p4/_en/topics/index.md

 * How to find the fastest/shortest path between two nodes in a grapth.
 The nodes could be for isntance street addresses, bus stops or coordinates.
 See this article if interested: http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html

-* Note: Just A-star is not a sufficient topic.
-But you could for instance compare different path finding algorithms.
+* Compare at least two different path finding algorithms, one of which differs clearly from what you have learnt in Data structures and algorithms course.
+Eg. JPS, IDA*, fringe search (complicated).
+A-star is not sufficient for the demanding algorithm.

 * Maps for pathfinding can be found at [Moving AI Lab](http://www.movingai.com/benchmarks/) and the [downloads site](http://kartat.kapsi.fi/) for the National Land Survey of Finland.